QwikDev/qwik/CONTRIBUTING.md

 ### Full build

-It will build absolutely everything, including Rust packages and WASM.
+It will build **everything**, including Rust packages and WASM.

-First build might be very slow.
+> First build might be very slow.

 - Builds each submodule
 - Generates bundled `.d.ts` files for each submodule with [API Extractor](https://api-extractor.com/)